levsero/test_embed/GUIDELINES.md

 ### Break down components as much as needed

-- Small components that only render one thing are fine
+- Components that only render one thing and are only a few lines long are fine
 - If concerned about lines of code a component can always be functional

 ### Use Garden components where possible